 Figure 6.
-Composites of zonal-mean poleward PV flux averaged north of $45^{\circ}$ N and its decomposition in Eq.
+Composites of zonal-mean poleward PV flux averaged north of 45° N and its decomposition in Eq.
 (11) as a function of lead time before SSWs: (a) all SSW events, (b) wave-1 events, and (c) wave-2 events in ERA-Interim.
-A 5-day running mean is applied to all lines.
-Bold lines indicate the values that are outside the 2.5th to 97.5th percentile range of normal winter days values from bootstrapping as described in the text.
-Subfigures (a-c) all share the same color legend as (a).
+A 5 d running mean is applied to all lines.
+Bold lines indicate the values that are outside the percentile range 2.5 to 97.5 of normal winter day values from bootstrapping as described in the text.
+Panels (a-c) all share the same color legend as (a).